-Ravi Srinivasan, Ph.D., C.E.M. is an Assistant Professor of Low / Net Zero Energy Buildings at the M.E.
+Ravi Srinivasan, Ph.D., C.E.M. is an Associate Professor of Low / Net Zero Energy Buildings at the M.E.
 Rinker, Sr. School of Construction Management at the University of Florida.
 I am also an External Faculty Collaborator, Center for Environmental & Building Design, University of Pennsylvania.
 Dr. Srinivasan received his Ph.D. and M.S. in Architecture (Building Technology) from the University of Pennsylvania; M.S in Civil Engineering from the University of Florida and B.Architecture from National Institute of Technology, India.
 He is a Certified Energy Manager, LEED AP, and Green Globes Professional.

 Dr. Srinivasan’s current research focuses on the development of Dynamic Sustainability Information Modeling (Dynamic-SIM) Workbench with integrative three-dimensional building modeling, simulation and visualization platform using extensible virtual environments for net zero campuses and cities.
 Dr. Srinivasan was an invited reviewer of MDes theses at the Graduate School of Design, Harvard University in 2014, and a frequent guest lecturer to graduate students in the School of Design, University of Pennsylvania.